Analysis | Where the race stands, one day before Election Day

 The final Fox News poll has Biden up 8 points, 52-44, with 4 percent undecided.
 Its final 2016 poll had Clinton up 48-44, with 8 percent undecided.

 It’s similar in swing states; even when the margins are comparable, there are fewer undecideds.
-Today, for example, Monmouth University has Biden up 51-44 in Pennsylvania, with 5 percent undecided, versus Clinton 48-44 with 8 percent undecided.
-In Wisconsin, Marquette University Law School has Biden up 48-43 with 9 percent undecided, versus Clinton up 46-40 with 14 percent undecided.
+Today, for example, Monmouth University has Biden up 51-44 in Pennsylvania, with 5 percent undecided, vs. Clinton 48-44 with 8 percent undecided.
+In Wisconsin, Marquette University Law School has Biden up 48-43 with 9 percent undecided, vs. Clinton up 46-40 with 14 percent undecided.

 The poll averages in key states almost all indicate fewer votes are up for grabs — though it’s closer than in some national polls, perhaps reflecting how much attention those states get.

 According to FiveThirtyEight averages, in Wisconsin, Biden is at 51.9 percent and Trump at 43.7 percent, with about 4 percent undecided.
 At the end of 2016, it was Clinton up 49.6-44.3, with 6 percent undecided.
-In Michigan, 6 percent are undecided, versus 8 percent in 2020.
-In Ohio, it’s 5 percent versus 7 percent four years ago.
+In Michigan, 6 percent are undecided, vs. 8 percent in 2020.
+In Ohio, it’s 5 percent vs. 7 percent four years ago.

 Poll errors are still possible, but there is less margin for error and fewer winnable voters for Trump in these polls.